olekmorawski/PartyPal/README.md

 1. Clone this repository: `git clone https://github.com/olekmorawski/party-pal`
 2. Navigate to the project directory: `cd party-pal`
-3. Install dependencies: `npm install`
+3. Install frontend dependencies: `npm install`

 ### Usage

-1. Start the development server: `npm run dev`
+1. Start the frontend development server: `npm run dev`
 2. Open your web browser and go to: `http://localhost:XXXX` provided by Vite
+3. For the backend, navigate to the server directory: `cd server`
+4. Install backend dependencies: `npm install`
+5. Start the backend server: `npm run start:backend`

 Feel free to explore the app's functionality and features.
 If you encounter any issues or have suggestions, don't hesitate to [report them](link-to-issue-tracker) on our issue tracker.